prernaadvani/whatsprernacooking/_posts/2021-01-22-mediterranean-toast.md

 * Toast the bread to your desired level.

-* Layer the hummus onto the toasted bread and add the rest of the ingredients on top of it, leaving the feta/goat cheese for last.
-Enjoy!
+* Layer the hummus onto the toasted bread and add the rest of the ingredients on top of it except the seasonings, leaving the feta/goat cheese for last.
+Add the seasonings, if using, and enjoy!